VoidOne-App/VoidOne/README.md

 The repository includes:

 .github/workflows/ai-repair.yml
 scripts/ai_repair.py
 scripts/requirements-ai-repair.txt

 The workflow can:

-1. identify a failed CI run
+1. Identify a failed CI run

-2. check out the affected commit
+2. Check out the affected commit

-3. install a Linux C++/Qt development environment
+3. Install a Linux C++/Qt development environment

-4. collect failed CI logs
+4. Collect failed CI logs

-5. pass diagnostic context to Gemini
+5. Pass diagnostic context to Gemini

-6. fall back to a local Ollama model
+6. Fall back to a local Ollama model

-7. request a unified diff
+7. Request a unified diff

-8. reject protected-path changes
+8. Reject protected-path changes

-9. validate the patch with git apply
+9. Validate the patch with git apply

-10. rebuild the project with CMake
+10. Rebuild the project with CMake

-11. revert the changes when validation fails
+11. Revert the changes when validation fails

-12. create a draft repair branch and pull request when changes remain
+12. Create a draft repair branch and pull request when changes remain

-The configured models currently include:
+Configured Models

 Gemini 2.5 Pro

 Qwen2.5-Coder via Ollama

 Repair Model